 I used to give advice and guidance based on my intellect.
-I thought that knowing something meant you read it and understood it, page but Iâ€™ve come to learn that true knowledge – at least in the context of personal growth – comes from the most basic life experience.
+I thought that knowing something meant you read it and understood it, but Iâ€™ve come to learn that true knowledge – at least in the context of personal growth – comes from the most basic life experience.

-For years I tinkered on the brink of understanding the meaning of concepts like love, more about solitude, trust, fulfillment and happiness.
+For years I tinkered on the brink of understanding the meaning of concepts like love, solitude, trust, fulfillment and happiness.
 Iâ€™ve read, studied, experienced and observed all of these and more in some form throughout my life, but Iâ€™m still a novice at best.

 This used to frustrate me because I truly believed that the only barrier between my ideal self, and the self I so desperately wanted to shed was how much I knew.
 But no matter how hard I tried I could never close the gap.

 After years of submerging myself into the intoxicating (and commoditized) world of self-help, I have climbed up onto dry land to get a clearer picture of what it really means to live – I use this term with trepidation – authentically.